miraland-labs/miraland/docs/src/developing/on-chain-programs/deploying.md

 #### Example of how much data is used for programs

-As a data point of the number of accounts and potential data stored on-chain, below is the distribution of the largest accounts (at least 100KB) at slot `103,089,804` on `mainnet-beta` by assigned on-chain program:
+As a data point of the number of accounts and potential data stored on-chain, below is the distribution of the largest accounts (at least 100KB) at slot `103,089,804` on `mainnet` by assigned on-chain program:

 1. **Serum Dex v3**: 1798 accounts
 2. **Metaplex Candy Machine**: 1089 accounts